Al-Haqbani/z/README.md

 value is used when displaying results.
 When active verification is enabled, each leak is tested with a tiny HTTP request.
 Unverified results are discarded so the report only lists tokens that still work.
 Verified leaks include a small **PoC** command showing the curl request that confirmed the token is valid.
+All verification requests go through the same backoff helper used for normal HTTP traffic, rotating user agents and retrying automatically so network hiccups don't cause false negatives.
 Public GitHub Gists are also scanned to catch secrets that might be shared outside repositories, including gists owned by employees when that option is selected.

 Each leak is also assigned a simple **risk score** based on its severity, whether